Last Updated on June 29, 2022

 The Nashville Shakespeare Festival celebrates the works of Shakespeare with outdoor performances and educational experiences.
 Shakespeare in the Park was previously held in Centennial Park for 30 years but in 2019 it moved to oneC1TY, a new, multi-use development in Nashville.
-They are currently putting together an online production of two Shakespeare classics which they will offer to schools and the general public in the spring of 2021.

 Midnight Jamboree- MAP

 The Midnite Jamboree is the second-longest running radio show in media history and is broadcast on WSM 650.
 You can attend a FREE taping of the show and be a part of the program every Saturday night at 10 pm at the Texas Troubadour Theater, located in Music Valley Village across the street from the Gaylord Opryland Resort.

 Nashville has its share of local shops, fine boutiques, nostalgia, and antiques all over the city.
 Window shopping is free and loads of fun, but you still might want to take home a few amazing purchases.
 Some of these stores and merchants aren’t found anywhere else and you never know what you are going to find.